Knoxville WPA Athletic Field Historic District: Ken Locke Stadium

 The football stadium is the second WPA project.
 It was dedicated in 1939 and completed the following year.
 The stadium is located in the drained reservoir.
 It is composed of a grass playing field surrounded by a cinder track, two gateway structures with castellated stone towers that double as ticket booths, a stone storage building, sections of a stone retaining wall, and two sets of bleachers.
 The concession stand and press box were built in 1990, and are not considered historical.
 The same is true for the retaining wall at the north end of the field, which replaced the original stone wall in the mid-1960s.

 On the evening of October 16, 1964, Kenneth John Locke, a football player for the Knoxville Panthers, collapsed on the field due to a blood clot in his brain.
 He was transported to Mercy Hospital in Des Moines, Iowa and died on October 21, 1964.
 The stadium was renamed in his honor in 1964 and bears his name to this day.

 In 2006, the Knoxville Alumni Association launched the "Save Our Stadium" (SOS) committee with the goal of raising $1 million to repair various parts of the stadium, with a focus on restoring the original stone seating.
-Restoration occurred over a four-year period from 2007-2010.
+Restoration occurred over a four-year period from 2007 to 2010.